 Elevation: 8,382 ft

 Basque Peak is located in the Sawtooth National Forest.
-The peak lies north and west of the main Soldier Mountains crest on a long ridge line that descends from Smoky Mountain to the South Fork Boise River.
-The peak can be climbed from any place along FS-010 (see below), which traverses the peak’s eastern and northern slopes.
+The peak lies north and west of the main Soldier Mountains Crest on a long ridgeline that descends from Smoky Mountain to the South Fork Boise River.
+The peak can be climbed from any place along FS-010 (see below), which traverses the peak’s east and north slopes.
+USGS Sydney Butte

-To access this peak from Fairfield, Idaho and ID-20, turn off ID-20 and drive through downtown Fairfield to a three-way junction.
-Turn right on Baseline Road and drive 0.3 miles and then turn left onto Soldier Creek Road.
-Follow this paved road for and 7.5 miles to the signed junction for the Couch Summit Road.
+From US-20 in Fairfield, Idaho, drive through downtown Fairfield to a three-way junction.
+Turn right on Baseline Road and drive 0.3 miles, then turn left onto Soldier Creek Road.
+Follow this paved road for 7.5 miles to the signed junction for Couch Summit Road.
 This well-maintained gravel road reaches Couch Summit in 4.3 miles.
-At this pass, turn left onto FS-010 and follow this (also) well-maintained road for 4.6 miles to a large meadow that sits between Salt Creek Peak, Basque Peak and Gora Euzkotarak Peak.
+At this pass, turn left onto FS-010 and follow this well-maintained road for 4.6 miles to a large meadow that sits between Salt Creek Peak, Basque Peak, and Gora Euzkotarak Peak.
 From the meadow, continue on FS-010 to the south side of the peak.
 I should note that FS-010 is a surprisingly good road and, when dry, most passenger vehicles will be able to travel it.